Loading...

 Private sector employees can invest for retirement with a 401(k) plan

 A retirement plan may be one of the most valuable benefits of employment.
 Used effectively, it can deliver a long-term impact on your financial well-being.
-See how a retirement plan works and learn about the power you have to control your financial future.
+See how a 401(k) plan works and learn about the power you have to control your financial future.

 In general, a 401(k) is a retirement account that your employer sets up for you.
 When you enroll, you decide to put a percentage of each paycheck into the account.
 These contributions are placed into investments that you’ve selected based on your retirement goals and risk tolerance.
 When you retire, the money you have in the account is available to support your living expenses.